Billionaires' Row: Context

-The area is notable for containing some of the most expensive residences in the world.
+The neighborhood has some of the most expensive residences in the world.
 The top two floors of One57 sold to Michael Dell for $100.47 million in 2015, setting a record for the most expensive apartment ever sold in New York.
 Another bi-level apartment in the building was bought by hedge fund manager Bill Ackman for $91.5 million.
 The top penthouse at 432 Park Avenue went to Saudi retail magnate Fawaz Al Hokair for $87.7 million, and hedge fund manager Kenneth C. Griffin is said to have bought four floors at 220 Central Park South for $238 million, breaking One57's record for the most expensive home sold in New York City and setting a new record for the most expensive home sold in the United States.
 Also at 220 CPS, several units were combined into a four-story mansion costing $250 million.
-These projects have generated controversy concerning the economic conditions and zoning policies that have encouraged these buildings, as well as the impact these towers will have on the surrounding neighborhoods and the shadows they will cast on Central Park.
-As of August 2021, an estimated 44% of units in seven buildings considered to be part of Billionaires' Row still hadn't been sold.
+These projects have highlighted the controversial economic conditions and zoning policies that have encouraged these buildings, and concerns have been raised about their effects have on the surrounding neighborhoods and the shadows they cast on Central Park.
+As of August 2021, an estimated 44% of units in seven buildings considered part of Billionaires' Row still hadn't been sold.

 One of the factors underlying the boom is foreign investment, often in the form of capital flight.
-Some of these buyers have poured money into high-end New York real estate for the purpose of tax avoidance, money laundering, or to export wealth to jurisdictions where it is less easily seized.
-Many of the apartments are only sporadically occupied, functioning as pied-à-terres, or as real-estate based "safe deposit boxes" for parking money.
+Some of these buyers have poured money into high-end New York real estate to dodge taxes, launder money or transfer wealth to a jurisdiction where it is less easily forfeited.
+Many of the apartments are only sporadically occupied, functioning as pied-à-terres or "safe deposit boxes" for valuables.